run-llama/LlamaIndexTS/apps/docs/docs/api/classes/CondenseQuestionChatEngine.md

 custom_edit_url: null
 ---

-CondenseQuestionChatEngine is used in conjunction with a Index (for example VectorIndex).
+CondenseQuestionChatEngine is used in conjunction with a Index (for example VectorStoreIndex).
 It does two steps on taking a user's chat message: first, it condenses the chat message with the previous chat history into a question with more context.
 Then, it queries the underlying Index using the new question with context and returns